-On exams you are required to work from personal memory, using only the resources that are normally present on your computer.
+Tests: You are required to work from personal memory, using only the resources that are normally present on your computer.
 This means the exams are closed book and closed notes.
+This rule goes for all chapter tests and skills tests.